 - The at-fault party intentionally tried to hurt you.

-Drunk driving victims can often recover punitive damages because driving under the influence of any substance is often egregiously negligent behavior.
+Drunk driving victims often recover punitive damages because driving under the influence of any substance is often egregiously negligent behavior.
 While we can’t guarantee that every case will qualify, we will ensure you receive a reward if yours does.

-Call or text 404-400-4000 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form